tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I studied how to use LEFT JOIN to join two related tables in Postgresql.
 I'll studying more about JOIN tomorrow cause I know that has so much more cases to use it.

 **Thoughts**: Integrating a web app with database gives me much more confidence to keep my data safe and know that will be much more difficult for someone get the data.

+### Day 61 July 14, 2020

+**Today's Progress**: Today I put a simple search field in my website project using WHERE ILIKE OR IN LIKE, sql commands.
+I also started to build a pagination, but I wasn't able to finish cause I'm facing some problems to build the front-end.

+**Thoughts**: SQL makes easy to do so much features, I'll study more about it later cause I wanna build systems each more complex.